 J-FAS (Jewish Faculty, Administration, and Staff) is an organization that seeks to connect Jewish faculty, administrators, and staff members across Rutgers University to address issues of mutual interest and concern.
 The group provides a venue for Jewish academics and professionals to establish relationships, share research, and discuss opportunities and challenges facing the Rutgers Jewish community as a whole.

-J-FAS (formerly the Jewish Faculty Forum) was established in the fall of 2016 and has since held monthly meetings on a variety of topics.
+We have held regular meetings with campus leaders on issues of climate and antisemitism.
+We have also hosted discussions on faculty research interests such as dance in Israel, the Dead Sea Scrolls, and the creation of a new prayer book for the Jewish High Holidays.
 Co-chairs Rebecca Cypess (Department of Music, Mason Gross School of the Arts) and Jenny Mandelbaum (Department of Communication, School of Communication and Information) set agendas for meetings and secure guest speakers from within or outside the Rutgers Jewish community.

-Faculty, staff, and administrators who wish to join the J-FAS mailing list or attend meetings are encouraged to contact
+Faculty, staff, and administrators who wish to join the J-FAS mailing list or attend meetings are encouraged to contact:

 J-FAS (Jewish Faculty, Administration, and Staff) Advisory Board